Round and Round (Ratt song): Music video

 In the song's music video, Milton Berle (uncle of Ratt manager Marshall Berle) plays both the staid head-of-household as well as the family matron (echoing his famous cross-dressing stunts of the 1950s).
-Both characters seem perturbed by the loud volume of Ratt's playing, and quickly leave the table.
+Both characters seem perturbed by the loud volume of Ratt's playing, and they quickly leave the table.

 Meanwhile, a seemingly shy yet attractive young woman (played by Lisa Dean, who would later turn up in the video for Michael Jackson's "Dirty Diana") is drawn by the music to the attic.
 On the way upstairs to the attic, her dress and wig fall off, and she gives herself a makeover.
 The woman appears in the attic as a completely different person, and begins dancing to the song.

 At the end of the video, the butler is dressed as a metalhead and excitedly dancing to the music in a separate room.

 The song's video was placed on New York Times list of the 15 Essential Hair-Metal Videos.

 Reception

-"Round and Round" is Ratt's biggest hit single, reaching No. 12 on the Billboard Hot 100 in 1984.
+"Round and Round" is Ratt's biggest hit single, having reached No. 12 on the Billboard Hot 100 in 1984.
 The tune was ranked number 51 on VH1: 100 Greatest Songs of the '80s and was named the 61st best hard rock song of all time also by VH1.
 In March 2023, Rolling Stone ranked "Round and Round" at number 20 on their "100 Greatest Heavy Metal Songs of All Time" list.

 In popular culture

 "Round and Round" was used in season 1 of the series Supernatural and season 2 of the Netflix series Stranger Things.

-It was used during season 1 of Cobra Kai.
-The song was also used in the end credits for Billy & Mandy Save Christmas and in the 2008 film The Wrestler.
-It was also featured in the rhythm video game Guitar Hero Encore: Rocks the 80s as a cover, and as a master recording in Guitar Hero Smash Hits and Rock Band 2.
-It was also featured in Grand Theft Auto: Vice City Stories in Radio Station V-Rock.
-Additionally, it was also featured in Saints Row on the radio station “106.6 The Krunch.”

 In a 2020 TV commercial for GEICO, a young couple explains their new home has a Ratt problem—not a rat problem, as would be a much more likely complaint for homeowners.
 The band is seen singing "Round and Round" in various parts of the house.
-The song charted again, reaching #18 on the Billboard Rock Digital Song Sales Chart on June 4, 2020.
+Following the GEICO commercial's release, the song charted again, reaching #18 on the Billboard Rock Digital Song Sales Chart on June 4, 2020.